1969 Philippine presidential election: For vice-president

+Results by province and city

 Aftermath

+Despite the electoral victory of president Marcos, Osmeña never conceded defeat.

 Marcos, who was term-limited in the upcoming 1973 election, proposed drafting a new constitution.
 An election in 1970 elected delegates to the constitutional convention.
 Due to rising unrest, Marcos declared martial law and suspended the current (1935) constitution in 1972.
 The constitutional convention, which by then had seen its delegates opposed to Marcos dictatorship arrested or fled the country, then passed its draft constitution, and a plebiscite in January 1973 approved the constitution.
 A petition declaring that the 1973 constitution as unlawfully enacted was dismissed by the Supreme Court.
-Further plebiscites in July 1973 and 1977 extended Marcos's term, and a presidential election won't be held again until 1981.
+Further plebiscites in July 1973 and 1977 extended Marcos's term, and a presidential election wouldn't be held again until 1981.